hrootscraft/asl-translator/README.md

-# asl-translator
+# American Sign Language Translation

-Translates the live video feed from opencv into text format and display this onto the frame.
-Uses LSTM, Dropouts, Regularizers and Learning Rate Scheduler
+Translates the live video feed from opencv into text format and displays this onto the frame.
+The model employs LSTM, Dropouts, Regularizers and Learning Rate Scheduler.